-What you must pay when Services that are covered for you you get these services Supervised exercise therapy (SET) SET is covered for members who have symptomatic \$0 copayment for each peripheral artery disease (PAD) and a referral for PAD from the office visit. physician responsible for PAD treatment.
-Prior authorization rules Up to 36 sessions over a 12-week period are covered if the apply SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication · Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Telehealth services\ Urgent Care Telehealth \$0 per virtual visit.
-This benefit allows you to conduct a visit with a licensed doctor in the comfort of your own home.
-This benefit is for non-life threatening conditions such as, but not limited to cough, flu, nausea, sore throat, fever, and allergies.
+Services that are covered for you What you must pay when you get these services Supervised exercise therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment. \$0 copayment for each office visit.
+Prior authorization rules apply Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Telehealth services Urgent Care Telehealth \$0 por virtual visit This benefit allows you to conduct a visit with a licensed doctor in the comfort of your own home.
+This benefit is for non-life threatening conditions such as, but not limited to cough, flu, nausea, sore throat, fever, and allergies. \$0 per virtual visit.
 Urgent care telehealth is available 24 hours a day, 7 days a week, 365 days a year.
 Urgent care telehealth visits with doctors can be conducted by secure video capabilities from your computer, tablet, or smart phone.
-Urgent care telehealth is not intended to replace your primary
+Urgent care telehealth is not intended to replace your primary care doctor or specialist.
+When you call or log on for the first time, you will need to set up an account and register your information.